Control Systems

 - Damping feels like calibration.

-Control behavior became my mental model for how:
+Control behavior becomes a mental model for how:

 - AI explores